-First, let’s take a quick look at your home’s siding and brick work.
-These surfaces can collect many kinds of dirt and debris; some of it is so fine that it is not visible.
-Airborne pollutants, dirt, mold, and mildew can collect on both vinyl siding and brick.
+First, let’s take a quick look at your home’s siding and brickwork.
+These surfaces can collect many kinds of dirt and debris; some of it is so fine that it’s not visible.
+Airborne pollutants, dirt, mold, and mildew can collect on vinyl siding and brick.
 You can tell if you have mold and mildew.
 Mold presents itself on siding like zillions of tiny black dots that look like pepper.
 Green mold spores are easy to see and usually on the side of your home with the least sun.

 Schedule Power Washing in DC, MD & Northern VA

-To schedule pressure washing services in the DC metro area, contact us online or call
+Call (301) 258-9750 today to schedule pressure washing services in the DC metro area.